Andy Sipowicz: Role within the show

 On his route to becoming a better man, Sipowicz struggles to overcome his bigotry with the help of his partner Bobby Simone, he and Fancy continue to have beefs but always resolve them.
 He also eventually comes to terms with his homophobia, mainly due to his initially grudging friendship with precinct Police Administrative Assistant John Irvin.
-With the birth of his second son, Sipowicz's life seems to be going well.
-However, a series of devastating personal tragedies over the next few years arise: in May 1996, Andy Jr., who is about to start work as a policeman in Hackensack, New Jersey, is shot and killed while trying to stop a robbery.
+With the birth of his second son, Sipowicz's life seems to be going well, but a series of devastating personal tragedies over the next few years arise.
+In May 1996, Andy Jr., who is about to start work as a policeman in Hackensack, New Jersey, is shot and killed while trying to stop a robbery.
 The shooting sends Andy Sr. into an alcoholic relapse, during which Sylvia briefly throws him out of the house.
 In November 1998, Bobby Simone dies of an infection caused by heart transplant complications, and less than a year later in May 1999, Sylvia is accidentally killed by the distraught father of PAA Dolores Mayo (whose killer she had been prosecuting) outside the courtroom.
 This is then followed by the disappearance and subsequent murder of Simone's successor Danny Sorenson during an undercover assignment in 2001.
-He also survives a serious bout with prostate cancer in 1998.
+Andy also survives a serious bout with prostate cancer in 1998.
 With the exception of Andy Jr.'s death, Sipowicz remains sober in the face of all of these tragedies.
 He also has to deal with the fact that he had been instrumental in putting an innocent black man in prison for 18 years for the murder of a teenager, remembering that he had no experience as a detective and deferred to a lazy veteran cop.
 He is the only cop to apologize when the man is released (he learns that the perpetrator was a white man who later died of a drug overdose and while Sipowicz and the retired veteran cop basically knew he'd been murdered, the end result of the case was left unresolved).

-In 2003, Sipowicz marries for the third time, this time to a fellow detective named Connie McDowell, who had recently joined the squad.
+In 2003, Sipowicz marries for the third time, this time to Connie McDowell, a fellow detective who had recently joined the squad.
 The year before, Connie's pregnant sister is killed by her abusive husband.
 The baby survives, so Connie and Sipowicz take custody of the child and name her Michelle, after her mother.
 Soon after, Connie, who had believed she could not have children due to scarring of her fallopian tubes, becomes pregnant and gives birth to a baby boy named Matthew.
 With two infants to raise, Connie resigns from the police force to be a stay-at-home mother.
 Later that year, Sipowicz overcomes a personality clash with new Lt.
 Thomas Bale, is promoted to sergeant and persuades a reluctant chief of detectives to name him the new squad commander.